 An occurrence at any spot in the rings will show and be responded to in all realms.
 Some cases of this would be, prophecy dreams.
 A hunch helps you avoid an accident.

-Or reversely: your emotional state at its hype creates some interesting outcome.
+Or reversely: your emotional state at its hype creates some interesting outcome that gave you a sight of the real substance this world is built on, where there is no spacetime.

 Imagine an incident happens next month, on the first ring, our plane, like a waterdrop.
 A wave rippling out, passing a door crack, still the same wave, into a different medium, still, the same wave, reaching the inner consciousness, so you know at the center, that happens.
 Time basically doesn’t apply at the center ring.

-You always know the probability of every major emotional/spiritually meaningful events that are going to happen on the outer ring, where time does apply.
+You always know the probability of every major emotional/spiritually meaningful event that is going to happen on the outer ring, where time does apply.
 Those are the strong waves.
 Those are the life mission/destiny.

 The weaker waves create synchronicity.
-For example, I am pacing at the airport thinking about this chapter out, and walked to my gate, sat down next to another Moog attendee, who taught me again about synthesizer and the illusion of brain perception.
+For example, I was pacing at the airport thinking about this chapter out, after I got it I walked to my gate, sat down in the vast empty seating area, typing.
+Someone came sat next to me, a quiet guy.
+We started chatting; turns out he was also here for Moog, and a techno musician.
+Then he taught me again about synthesizers and the illusion of brain perception.
 And going into the plane, his seat is next to mine.

 And below is what we talked about.